 The Johnson & Johnson vaccine is a vector vaccine, which places genetic material from the COVID-19 virus inside a weakened version of the adenovirus that cannot cause illness.
 Adenoviruses are very common viruses that usually cause colds.
 The Johnson & Johnson vaccine requires a single dose.

 Learn more about the types of vaccines available.

 The COVID-19 vaccines prevent or lessen illness from the coronavirus.
 Both the Pfizer-BioNTech and Moderna vaccines have mRNA, which make the virus’ spike protein.
 This protein lets the virus attach to cells in our body.
 When we get the vaccine, we develop antibodies to the spike protein.
 This stops the virus from attaching to cells when exposed to the virus.
 Other parts of the body that prevent infection are made active by the vaccines to protect against future COVID-19 infection.

 The vaccine is recommended for most people over age 16.
-The Pfizer vaccine is approved for people 16 years and older, and Moderna is approved for 18 and older.
+The Pfizer vaccine is approved for people 16 years and older, and Moderna and Johnson & Johnson vaccines are approved for 18 and older.
 The vaccines have only been studied in adults.
 They have not been studied in children yet.

 These people can get the vaccine, but they should talk to their doctor first:

 If you have any questions about your health and the risks or benefits of the vaccine, please ask your healthcare provider before you schedule your vaccine appointment.

 These people should not get the COVID-19 vaccine: